wjbaker101/data-table-trainee-assessment/README.md

 This test is designed to demostrate your front end development skills.
 You should be prepared to spend at least four hours on it.

-We are looking for:
+We are looking for you to demonstrate:

-* Semantic HTML markup
+* The ability to write clean, semantic HTML markup
 * An understanding of JavaScript
 * The ability to write CSS